edkreuk/FabricAutomation-Workshop/Lab Data Platform engineering Part 1/Lab Data Platform engineering Part 1.md

-🧪 Exercise 1 – Environment & Architecture Setup
+🧪 Exercise - Data Platform Engineering Part 1

-Goal
+## Objective

-Set up a well-documented Fabric workspace and implement a Medallion Architecture using parameters
+Build a well-organized Fabric workspace with a Medallion Architecture using parameterized configuration for scalability and governance.

-We need to have a workspace where we can store all our code and one where we want to store the lakehouse.
-Every Workspace needs to have a clear description of its purpose.
-This is important for governance and maintenance.
-For security and access control, we will assign a Workspace Identity to the workspace.
-This allows us to manage permissions and access to resources in a more secure way.
-Every workspace needs to have a capacity assigned which is set by a parameter.
-This allows us to easily change the capacity if needed without having to go into the workspace settings.
+## Overview

+In this exercise, you'll establish a solid foundation for enterprise data engineering by creating two specialized workspaces:
+- A **code workspace** for notebooks, pipelines and orchestration
+- A **data workspace** for the lakehouse and data layers

+Each workspace will be properly configured with documentation, security controls, and capacity management to ensure optimal governance and maintainability.

+## Key Concepts

+### Workspace Configuration
+- **Description**: Document the purpose and scope of each workspace for governance and team collaboration
+- **Workspace Identity**: Enable secure, role-based access control to resources and services
+- **Capacity Assignment**: Use parameters to dynamically assign compute capacity, making it easy to adjust resources without manual configuration changes

+### Medallion Architecture
-The Medallion Architecture is a common data architecture pattern that organizes data into different layers based on its level of refinement and quality.
-The layers typically include:
+The Medallion Architecture organizes data into three progressively refined layers:
-'LH_Data_Landingzone','LH_Bronze_Layer','LH_Silver_Layer'

-Every lakehouse should have a clear description of its purpose and the type of data it contains.
-This helps with governance and maintenance.
+- `LH_Data_Landingzone`: Raw, unprocessed data ingestion layer
+- `LH_Bronze_Layer`: Cleaned and standardized data layer
+- `LH_Silver_Layer`: Aggregated and business-ready data layer

+Each layer includes descriptive metadata identifying its purpose, data types, and expected use cases.

+### Notebooks
-In the code we want to have an empty Notebook with a clear description of its purpose.
-Notebooks will be used for data ingestion and transformation in later exercises.
+Create a well-structured, empty notebook in the code workspace as a template for data ingestion and transformation workflows.
+This will serve as the foundation for subsequent exercises.

-Tasks

-Workspace configuration

-Assign a Workspace Identity

-Add a clear workspace description describing purpose and ownership

-Medallion Architecture setup

-Design a Medallion Architecture with the following layers:

-LDZ – Landing Zone

-BRZ – Bronze

-SLV – Silver

-GLD – Gold

-Use parameters to drive naming and configuration

-Lakehouse creation & documentation

-Create a Lakehouse for each layer (LDZ, BRZ, SLV, GLD)

-Add a description to each Lakehouse explaining its role

-Notebook creation

-Create a new Notebook

-Add a clear Notebook description explaining its purpose in the platform

-✅ Outcome: A documented workspace, medallion-based lakehouse structure, and a prepared notebook.
+## Expected Outcome

+✅ A documented, parameterized workspace structure
+✅ A three-tier Medallion Architecture with clear data lineage ✅ A prepared notebook ready for data operations